 Each day in the United States, more than nine people are killed and more than 1,153 people are injured in crashes that are reported to involve a distracted driver.
 Distracted driving, according to the Centers for Disease Control, is now one of the leading causes of motor vehicle deaths and injuries.
 Although different forms of distracted driving have always caused auto accidents, the onslaught of hand-held devices and smartphones has rapidly increased distracted driving accidents at alarming rates.
 When a driver is not paying attention due to distractions in the car or on the road, innocent motorists, bicyclists and pedestrians can die or sustain serious injuries such as broken bones, spinal cord injuries or traumatic brain injuries.
-Our South Carolina distracted driving lawyers at McGowan, Hood & Felder, LLC provide strong counsel for victims of inattentive drivers.
+Our South Carolina distracted driving lawyers at McGowan, Hood, Felder & Phillips, LLC provide strong counsel for victims of inattentive drivers.
 We have a proven track record of success.
 Our lawyers have obtained millions in settlements with insurance companies and jury trial verdicts.

 Distracted driving is a numbers game

 - In 2012, 3,328 people died in an auto accident because a driver was distracted.
 421,000 were injured in car accidents in 2012, due to distracted driving.

 - 69% of drivers between 18 and 64 admitted to talking on a cellphone while driving in the 30 days prior to being asked.